Finding a person of interest from the Investigation task

 Reviewing thumbnails helps to validate matches quickly and avoid wasting time on irrelevant clips.

-6. In the Similar people section, review visual matches to see where a person of interest has been detected across different camera locations and time ranges, helping you to discover sightings and potential movement paths.
+6. In the Similar people section, review visual matches to find potential sightings and movement paths.

-2. Click the camera icon and select cameras to include or exclude from the similar people detection results.
+2. Click the camera icon and select cameras to include or exclude from the results.

 Similar people section of the Investigation task side pane in Genetec Operation showing the camera selector options.